bouboudev/backtobasics/mini application/recettes-vue/README.md

 <br />
 <br />

-The goal of the project was to create a faq that opens like an accordion when you click on a question.
+The goal of the project was to create a form to create recipes and save them with the  javascript framework Vue.js .

 <p align="right">(<a href="#top">back to top</a>)</p>